brainstormforce/sureforms-public/README.md

-# SureForms – Gutenberg-powered Drag and Drop Contact Form Plugin for WordPress! #
+# SureForms – Drag and Drop Contact Form Plugin for WordPress [BETA] #
 **Contributors:** [brainstormforce](https://profiles.wordpress.org/brainstormforce/)
 **Tags:** contact form, custom form, form builder, forms, gutenberg
 **Requires at least:** 6.4
-**Tested up to:** 6.5.4
+**Tested up to:** 6.6
 **Requires PHP:** 7.4
-**Stable tag:** 0.0.5
+**Stable tag:** 0.0.6
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-**SureForms:** Transform your WordPress form-building experience with native Gutenberg integration, stunning designs, and no-code flexibility.
+**SureForms:** Transform your WordPress form-building experience with stunning designs, ai integration, and no-code flexibility.

 ## Description ##

 ### SUREFORMS – THE BEST NO-CODE FORM BUILDER

-#### CREATE BEAUTIFUL RESPONSIVE FORMS USING WORDPRESS BLOCK EDITOR (GUTENBERG EDITOR) WITHOUT CODING ⚡
+#### CREATE BEAUTIFUL RESPONSIVE FORMS USING WORDPRESS WITHOUT CODING ⚡

 ★★★★★

 Our mission at SureForms is to empower you to build beautiful forms without code.

-We're taking a fresh approach by harnessing the power of Gutenberg, WordPress's native drag-and-drop interface.
+We're taking a fresh approach by harnessing the power of WordPress's native drag-and-drop interface.

 Our goal is to provide our customers with a seamless and intuitive form-building experience, eliminating the need to learn a whole new interface.